luke-welton/luke-welton.github.io/README.md

-### こんにちは！
+# こんにちは！

-I'm Luke and this is my GitHub site.
+I'm Luke and this is my silly little personal site.

-Every so often I get a craving to try to make more personal projects available.
+Every so often I get a craving to try to make more personal projects available on the World Wide Web.
 I probably won't make much progress on them, but, it's nice to ride the wave.